-AHSI accepts applications from all students who meet the entry requirements published in the Course Overview and Course Brochure.
+AHSI accepts applications from all students who meet the entry requirements published in the Course Overview on the AHSI website (https://ahsi.edu.au).
 Applications are accepted on a first come, first served basis but if a course is full, you will be offered a place in a later intake.